durbanlegend/thag_rs/README.md

 You have the choice of installing `rs-script` (recommended), or you may prefer to clone it and compile it yourself and run it via `cargo run`.

 * Installing gives you speed out of the box and a simpler command-line interface without Cargo.
 You can download the demo library separately.
   * Cloning gives you easy access to the demo scripts library and the opportunity to make local changes or a fork.
+You can also use the flag `--features=debug-logs` with the environment variable `RUST_LOG=rs_script=debug` to get debug logging.

 ## Overview